DzmitryPS/Me_Cademy/README.md

 ## [:top:](#table-of-contents)

 ## :lock: Constraints
-- team of four people
+- Team of 4 students
-- 8 weeks until demo day
+- 8 weeks until Demo Day 2021-03-12
+- Follow the Agile Manifesto
+- Build an React Application

 ## :rugby_football: Agile
 We are very happy to have worked according to the Agile Manifesto and followed the 12 principles:\